MayaPosch/NymphCast/README.md

 * The client can only play one file before exiting.
 * The server is assumed to have 100 MB heap space free for caching.
+* Remote seeking support is not enabled yet, meaning MP4 files <100 MB with the header at the end do not work yet.